Biden: US boosting force posture in Europe for Russia threat | Politics

 - Spain

-President Joe Biden said Wednesday that the U.S. is enhancing its force posture in Europe for the long haul to bolster regional security after Russia's invasion of Ukraine.
+President Joe Biden said Wednesday that the U.S. is enhancing its military presence in Europe for the long haul to bolster regional security after Russia's invasion of Ukraine.

-Meeting with NATO secretary-general Jens Stoltenberg in Madrid for the opening of the alliance's annual leaders summit, Biden says "NATO is strong and united, and the steps we're taking during this summit, we're going to further augment our collective strength."
-Biden says the U.S. is establishing a permanent headquarters in Poland, sending two additional F-35 fighter jet squadrons to the UK and will send more "air defense and other capabilities" to Germany and Italy.
+Meeting with NATO Secretary-General Jens Stoltenberg in Madrid at the opening of the alliance's annual leaders summit, Biden said "NATO is strong and united'' and that steps to be taken during the gathering will ''further augment our collective strength."
+Biden opened his participation in the summit by announcing that the U.S. is establishing a permanent headquarters in Poland, sending two additional F-35 fighter jet squadrons to the UK, and will send more air defense and other capabilities to Germany and Italy.

+Stoltenberg, who earlier Wednesday said the alliance was facing its biggest challenge since World War II, welcomed Biden's announcement.

+"This really demonstrates your decisive leadership and strength in the trans-Atlantic bond," Stoltenberg said, thanking Biden for the ''unwavering support from you and from the United States to Ukraine," Biden said the US will permanently station the U.S. Army V Corps forward command in Poland, a move that he said would strengthen US-NATO interoperability across the alliance's eastern flank.
+The move marks the first permanent basing of U.S. forces on NATO's eastern edge.
+Biden added that the U.S. is also stepping up its rotational deployments of troops to the Baltic region.

-A day earlier, Biden announced that the U.S. would base two additional destroyers at its naval base in Rota, Spain.
+Biden announced after arriving for the summit on Tuesday that the U.S. would base two additional destroyers at its naval base in Rota, Spain, bringing the total number to six.

-The U.S. currently has more than 100,000 service members deployed across Europe, up by about 20,000 since before Russian President Vladimir Putin's invasion of Ukraine began four months ago.
+The U.S. currently has more than 100,000 servicemembers deployed across Europe, up by about 20,000 since just before Russian President Vladimir Putin's invasion of Ukraine began four months ago.

-Biden predicted that the meetings this week would mark a "history-making summit," as leaders are set to approve a new strategic framework, announce a range of steps to boost their defense spending and capabilities, and clear the way for historically neutral Finland and Sweden to join NATO.
+Biden predicted that meetings this week would make for a "history-making summit" as leaders were set to approve a new strategic framework, announce a range of steps to boost their defense spending and capabilities, and clear the way for historically neutral Finland and Sweden to join NATO.

+Biden said Putin thought NATO members would splinter after he invaded Ukraine, but got the opposite response instead.

-While the White House said the U.S. was not a direct party to the negotiations, a senior administration official said Biden spoke with Turkish President Recep Tayyip Erdogan on Tuesday to encourage him to clear the way for Sweden and Finland to join the alliance.
-The two leaders are set to hold a bilateral meeting Wednesday afternoon on a range of issues, the White House said.
+While the White House said the U.S. was not a direct party to the negotiations, a senior administration official said Biden spoke with Turkish President Recep Tayyip Erdogan on Tuesday to encourage him to clear the way for Sweden and Finland to join.
+The two leaders are set to meet Wednesday afternoon to discuss other issues, the White House said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)